 Flat Iron Square

 Flat Iron Square occupies 40,000 square feet of space.
 This includes seven railway arches and Devonshire House which is a Grade II listed building.
 The focus is mostly on food, drink and entertainment.
-Flea at Flat Iron Square is hosted on Sundays from 10am until 5pm.
+Flea at Flat Iron Square is hosted on Saturdays from 11am until 6pm and Sundays from 10am until 5pm (originally just a Sunday market but now open on Saturdays).
 The address is Flat Iron Square, London SE1.
 The Bankside location is close to The Shard and Borough Market.
 It’s part of the new Low Line which is a walking route along the base of a rail viaduct in Bankside.
 This takes you through London Bridge, Waterloo, Blackfriars and Elephant and Castle.
 To find out more visit the Flat Iron Square Website.

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me (although he sat down in a deck chair and snoozed!).